6 Early Social Skills in Children and How to Improve ThemInga Hyatt, M.S., CCC-SLP

-Establishing joint attention is also one of the precursors for the back and forth exchange of communication.
-When we speak with other people, we're both focused on the conversation at hand.
+Establishing joint attention is also one of the precursors for the back-and-forth exchange of communication.
+When we speak with other people, we're both focused on the conversation.
 It helps each person listen, pay attention, and answer related questions.

-For instance, if you point to an object and tell your child, “look at that!” you would expect your child to turn their head to look at the object.
-This can lead to a natural exchange where your child eventually answers questions and adds their own commentary.
+For instance, if you point to an object and tell your child, “Look at that!,” you would expect your child to turn their head to look at the object.
+This can lead to a natural exchange where your child eventually answers questions and adds their own comments.

-As we mentioned before, playing with a ball is also an easy, effective joint attention activity.
-First show your child the ball and then establish eye contact.
-You can build up anticipation with “ready, set…go!”
+Playing with a ball.
+As mentioned before, playing with a ball is an easy, effective joint attention activity.
+First show your child the ball, then establish eye contact.
+You can build up anticipation with “Ready, set…go!”

 Long before you hear your child’s first magical words, they’ll begin to make lots of expressive sounds.
-This could be cooing, babblings, and other verbalizations.
+This could be cooing, babbling, and other verbalizations.

-During this stage of communication development you should begin participating in back and forth vocalizations with your baby.
-This is when your baby will attempt to imitate a sound that you produce or even initiate a sound for you to repeat.
+During this stage of communication development, you should begin participating in back-and-forth vocalizations with your baby.
+This is when your baby will attempt to imitate a sound that you produce or even make a sound for you to repeat.

-These sounds are not necessarily self-directed, but are meant to establish a connection with you and others.
-Your baby is beginning to recognize the cause-and-effect of communication - first you say something, then they respond, and so forth.
+These sounds are meant to establish a connection with you and others.
+Your baby is beginning to recognize the cause-and-effect of communication--first you say something, then they respond, and so forth.
 This is a huge communication milestone!

 To encourage your baby to imitate, try making simple sounds, such as “aaah” and “oooh.”
 Play around with your volume and intonation, and make sure to use exaggerated facial expressions.
 This will not only get your baby’s attention, but will increase their likelihood of imitating your sounds.

-You can also practice targeting environmental sounds, such as vehicles (vroom, beep beep) and animal sounds (meow, woof woof).
-As we mentioned before, pointing to these objects in books and making these sounds can increase both joint attention and their back and forth vocalizations.
+You can also practice environmental sounds, such as vehicles (vroom, beep beep) and animal sounds (meow, woof woof).
+As we mentioned before, pointing to these objects in books and making these sounds can increase both joint attention and back-and-forth vocalizations.